mixologee/tirvandor/homebrewery-files/dmg-homebrewery.md

 4. **The Assassin:** Three attempts have been made on her life by anti-reunification extremists.
 She's kept them quiet to avoid diplomatic incidents and to prevent her mother from restricting her travel.
 Lady Shadowleaf knows and protects her secretly.

-5. **The Heart's Confusion:** Elanil has developed genuine feelings for Prince Aldric.
+5. **The Heart's Confusion:** Elanil has developed genuine feelings for Crown Prince Thorin.
 She's uncertain if it's real or just the romantic excitement of their shared dangerous mission.
 She fears these feelings could cloud her judgment or be used against both of them.
 }}

 ### Plot Hooks
-1. **The Secret Meeting:** Elanil needs escort to a border meeting with Prince Aldric.
+1. **The Secret Meeting:** Elanil needs escort to a border meeting with Crown Prince Thorin.
 The party must protect both royals while maintaining secrecy, navigate both kingdoms' patrols, and handle unexpected complications (assassins, border incident, etc.).

 2. **The Diplomatic Crisis:** A treaty Elanil negotiated is about to collapse due to sabotage.
 She hires the party to investigate who's undermining it and why.
 The truth could expose the anti-reunification conspiracy.